-Between May 1, 2012 and August 27, 2012:
+Between August 1, 2012 and September 21, 2012:

-- (a) The Company granted incentive stock options to a consultant to purchase 75,000 common shares of the Company at \$0.70 per share.
-The options have a two year term and will vest quarterly over a period of 12 months from the date of grant. - (b) The Company issued 5,000 common shares upon the exercise of stock options for gross proceeds of \$2,500. - (c) Announced it is undertaking a non-brokered private placement of units for gross proceeds of up to \$5,000,000.
+- (a) The Company issued 5,000 common shares upon the exercise of stock options for gross proceeds of \$2,500. - (b) The Company announced it is undertaking a non-brokered private placement of units for gross proceeds of up to \$5,000,000.
 Each unit will consist of one common share and one half of one transferable share purchase warrant.
 Each whole share purchase warrant will entitle the holder thereof to purchase one additional common share for 24 months from the date of closing at a price of \$0.75 per common share.